stipsan/uikit-react/README.md

 React UI component built on top of the UIkit CSS.
 This library makes no assumptions on how you provide the CSS; load it in any way you like.
-The minimum required css for components to function can be seen in the [SCSS file](.storybook/uikit.scss) we use to compile UIkit for our [Storybook](http://uikit-react.io).
+The minimum required css for components to function can be seen in the [LESS file](.storybook/uikit.less) we use to compile UIkit for our [Storybook](http://uikit-react.io).

 Check our [Storybook](http://uikit-react.io) to see docs and usage examples for each component in the library.